- 10 a.m.

 to bring more artistic experiences to Gig Harbor.

-The deadline for applications is February 21, 2020.
-Projects must be complete by Dec.
-9, 2020 in order for grant recipients to submit a project recap report by December 11, 2020.
+The deadline for applications is February 26, 2021.
+All projects must be complete in time for grant recipients to submit their project recap reports and invoices by December 8, 2021.

 Harbor Arbor Art